 About Melissa

 Welcome to my page!
-I’m a proud mom of two young adult children, an occupational therapist, a writer, a nature lover, a picture-taker, and an eternal optimist.
+I’m a proud mom of two children, an occupational therapist, a writer, a nature lover, a picture-taker, and an eternal optimist.
 I’m an old soul drawn to exploring new places, especially those with beauty and historical significance.

-Writing is my soul work, and I’m awestruck by the response to my articles and memoir, Late Bloomer: Finding My Authentic Self at Midlife (She Writes Press).
+Writing is my soul work, and I’m awestruck by the response to my articles and memoir, Late Bloomer: Finding My Authentic Self at Midlife.
 The gratitude expressed by people after reading my essays and book reinforces my belief that we are better when we share our stories.
 When I’m not writing, you can find me biking, hiking, beach combing, enjoying nature, capturing moments with photos, watching old movies, reading, or making homemade chicken soup.
-I love traveling with my kids and spending time with my life partner and our two rescue cats.
+As an introvert, I value solitude and moments to be still.
 I split my time between New Jersey and Provincetown, Massachusetts.
-I enjoy chatting with people and have been a frequent guest on podcasts and radio shows discussing my later-in-life sexual awakening and subsequent journey through grief, loss, love, and self-acceptance.
-I’ve published articles in numerous online and in-print publications, including The Boston Globe, Salon, Kveller, Dorothy Parker’s Ashes, and Writer’s Digest.
-My essay, “Art is the Antidote” appears in the anthology: Art In The Time of Unbearable Crisis (June 2022). ( for general inquiries, appearance requests, and to join my mailing list )
+I enjoy chatting with people and have been a frequent guest on live panels, podcasts and radio shows discussing my journey through grief, loss, love, and self-acceptance.
+My personal essays appear in numerous online and in-print publications, including The Boston Globe, Salon, Kveller, Dorothy Parker’s Ashes, Writer’s Digest and in the anthologies: Art In The Time of Unbearable Crisis and Love Notes. ( for general inquiries, appearance requests, and to join my mailing list )

 |